sagar-datta/auto-git-create/README.md

 - Add function from create.sh to your .zshrc file
 - Edit function to suit your needs
-  - function name to change `git-create`
+  - Function name to change `git-create`
-  - github username
+  - Github username
+  - Initial commit message
+  - Initial README contents

 # Usage